MelisaDev/melisa/README.md

 It supports Discord V10 REST API and Gateway

 We are trying to make our library optimized.
-We are going to create really cool Cache configuration, so don't worry about the RAM :)
+We are going to create really cool cache configuration, so don't worry about the RAM :)

 ---